 The distinctive Lake Bracciano indeed looks like the ancient volcanic crater that it is, formed millions of years ago when Italian peninsula was a hotbed of volcanic activity.
 The water in the clear lake is one of the most pristine in Italy.

 Overlooking this impressive ancient lake is the imposing Renaissance era Orsini – Odescalchi Castle located in the village of Bracciano.
 The castle is also known as Bracciano Castle.

-One of the best preserved castles in Italy, the castle was initially a tower built during the Medieval era as a fortress, and later was restructured as a residential castle and by early 1400’s it belonged to the powerful Orsini family who developed Bracciano into a flourishing and proud town.
+One of the best-preserved castles in Italy, the castle was initially a tower built during the Medieval era as a fortress, and later was restructured as a residential castle by the early 1400s it belonged to the powerful Orsini family who developed Bracciano into a flourishing and proud town.

-Eventually by mid 1500’s the decline of the Orsini family and economic downturn resulted in the castle to be sold to Livio Odescalchi in 1696 – and it has remained in the Odescalchi family ever since.
+Eventually, by mid-1500 the decline of the Orsini family and economic downturn resulted in the castle being sold to Livio Odescalchi in 1696 – and it has remained in the Odescalchi family ever since.